 This section describes the existing hydrology and water quality setting and potential effects from project implementation on the site and its surrounding area.
-Descriptions and analysis in this section are based on the Sacramento County General Plan, the Water Quality Control Plan (Basin Plan) for the Sacramento River and San Joaquin River Basins, the Local Floodplain Management Plan for the County of Sacramento (2001), the Elk Grove General Plan Environmental Impact Report (2003), the Sacramento County General Plan Update Environmental Impact Report (2009), the Sacramento River Basinwide Management Plan (2003), and the Zone 40 2010 Draft Urban Water Management Plan (2011).
+Descriptions and analysis in this section are based on the Sacramento LAFCo Policy, Standards and Procedures Manual, Sacramento County General Plan, the Water Quality Control Plan (Basin Plan) for the Sacramento River and San Joaquin River Basins, the Local Floodplain Management Plan for the County of Sacramento (2001), the Elk Grove General Plan Environmental Impact Report (2003), the Sacramento County General Plan Update Environmental Impact Report (2009), the Sacramento River Basinwide Management Plan (2003), the Zone 40 2010 Urban Water Management Plan (2011), and the Zone 40 Water Supply Master Plan (2005).